-The Mehndi Henna Tradition For over 5,000 years, the people of India, Africa and the Middle East have practiced the beautiful and mysterious art of painting on the body with preparations using the henna plant.
-In India, and here in the West, the art form is referred to as Mehndi.
-A special henna power and specific liquid ingredients are mixed to a dark paste.
-Using an applicator, linear designs are drawn on the body.
-After the paste has set, the paste is removed and reddish brown markings remain on the skin.
+The art form is referred to as Mehndi In India and in the West.
+A dark paste is the result of Henna power and specific liquid ingredients mixed into a dark paste.
+With the use of an applicator, designs on the skin.
+The paste has removed after it sets, and reddish brown markings remain on the skin.
 These designs last 7 to 12 days on the skin, fading gradually until they disappear.
 This is why Mehndi is likened to a temporary tattoo.
-The henna plant comes from Egypt where it was called Egyptian Privet.
-In the Caribbean it was called Jamaica Mignonette.
+The henna plant, or Egyptian Privet, originated in Egypt.
+In the Caribbean, it’s Jamaica Mignonette.

-Traditionally, Mehndi is an important part of wedding ceremonies.
-The hands and feet of the bride are decorated by members of her family or professional henna artists (called Hannayas in Morocco).
+Traditionally, Mehndi is an important part of wedding ceremonies, specifically for hands and feet.
+The bride is decorated by family members, or professional henna artists (called Hannayas in Morocco).
 The intricate designs cover her hands and feet like a lace glove or stocking.
 Wedding rituals differ between countries, but the common belief is that Mehndi brings good luck.
-Ornamenting the bride’s body with henna is believed to bring love, prosperity, health, safety in childbirth, protection from harmful spirits and assure happiness in heath.
+It’s believed that ornamenting the bride with henna brings love, prosperity, health, safety in childbirth, protection from harmful spirits, and assures happiness in heath.
 If the designs last a long time on the bride’s skin, the love between the couple will last forever.
-In the West, henna is most commonly used to dye hair.
-But with the new popularity of tattoos, henna and the art of Mehndi is now considered a safe, painless and non-permanent alternative form of body ornamentation.
+It’s common for henna to be used to dye hair in the West.
+With the popularity of tattoos, henna and the art of Mehndi are now considered safe, painless, and a non-permanent alternative form of body ornamentation.

-Henna stains the skin for 7 to 12 days depending on body temperature, skin type and lifestyle (perspiring and bathing).
-On the skin henna can vary from orange to reddish brown, to russet, café au lait brown, light brown, thru dark brown, crimson red and burgundy.
-For the darkest, longest lasting stain, the henna paste needs to remain on the skin 12 to 15 hours, or a long as possible, before removal.
+Henna stains the skin for 7 to 12 days depending on body temperature, skin type, and lifestyle (perspiring and bathing).
+On the skin, henna can vary from orange to reddish brown, to russet, café au lait brown, light brown, thru dark brown, crimson red, and burgundy.
+For the darkest, longest-lasting stain, the henna paste needs to remain on the skin for 12 to 15 hours, or as long as possible, before removal.
 Henna stains only the outer layers of the skin.
 As the skin exfoliates the design will disappear completely.
-Re-application of henna over an existing design will deepen the color and forestall fading.
+Re-application of henna over an existing design will deepen the colour and forestall fading.

 Mehndi Henna Kit

-• Moisten the design by lightly applying the citrus/sugar solution with a cotton ball.
-This will set the henna for a long lasting and darker color.
-Do not over saturate the design with citrus/sugar solution as this will dilute and spread the henna and fine lines will thicken.
-Once
+9 Moisten the design by lightly applying the citrus/sugar solution with a cotton ball.
+This will set the henna for a long-lasting, darker colour.
+Do not over-saturate the design with citrus/sugar solution as this will dilute and spread the henna and fine lines will thicken.

-• Leave henna on skin as long as possible, (up to 12 hours for best results) to set and darken the design.
-3 hours of set time usually results in a dark solid color.
+10 Leave henna on the skin as long as possible, (up to 12 hours for best results) to set and darken the design.
+Three hours of set time usually results in a dark solid colour.

-• Avoid wetting the area for a day.
-Color will darken overnight.
+12 Avoid wetting the area for a day.
+The colour will darken overnight.
 If you are prone to allergies or have sensitive skin do a small test design and wait a day before proceeding with something more elaborate.